--data command line argument you can specify where Rasa should look

 using different approaches to collect training data (e.g. loading them from different resources)

-You can instruct Rasa to load and use your custom importer by adding the section
+You can write a custom importer and instruct Rasa to use it by adding the section

-importers to the Rasa configuration file and specifying the importer with its
+importers to your configuration file and specifying the importer with its

 full class path: